asyml/forte/examples/clinical_pipeline/README.md

 Here, we also write out the raw data pack to `/path_to_sample_output`, and only index the first 100 notes.
 Remove the `100` parameter to index all documents.

+## Visualization

+You can go ahead and open `http://localhost:8899` on your browser to access Stave UI.
+Next, you will see 2 projects, named as `clinical_pipeline_base` and `clinical_pipeline_chat` by default.

+Click on `clinical_pipeline_chat` and then the document that resides within to go to the chatbot/search UI.
+Enter the keywords you want to search for in the elasticsearch indices.
+The pipeline would then return a bunch of documents that match your keywords.
+Click on those document links to access the Annotation Viewer UI for those documents.